tokio-rs/website/content/blog/2020-04-preemption.md

 variance.

-Currently, the answer to this problem is that the user of Tokio is responsible for adding yield points every so often.
+Currently, the answer to this problem is that the user of Tokio is responsible for adding [yield points][yield_now] in both the application and libraries.
 In practice, very few actually do this and end up being vulnerable to this sort of problem.

 A common solution to this problem is preemption.
-OS threads will interrupt thread execution every so often in order to ensure fair scheduling of all threads.
+With normal OS threads, the kernel will interrupt execution every so often in order to ensure fair scheduling of all threads.
 Runtimes that have full control over execution (Go, Erlang, etc.) will also use preemption to ensure fair scheduling of tasks.
 This is accomplished by injecting yield points — code which checks if the task has been executing for long enough and yields back to the scheduler if so — at compile-time.
 Unfortunately, Tokio is not able to use this technique as Rust's `async` generators do not provide any mechanism for executors (like Tokio) to inject such yield points.

 ## Per-task operation budget